 Even if the mulch is not very heavy, you will lose mulch due to erosion before you lose precious topsoil.
-You can use grass clippings, leaves, straw, wood chips, or even compost as mulch in your garden.
+You don’t need to use wood chips – there are lots of alternatives to wood mulch.

 For more information on the pros and cons of each, check out my article on mulch vs. compost.